 Here at Rolling Hills in Torrance, we offer non-surgical, minimally invasive and surgical options for spondylolisthesis and spondylolysis.
 Our spondylolysis doctor always strives to treat the condition with non-surgical and minimally invasive treatments before recommending spondylolysis surgery.

 Non-surgical spondylolysis and spondylolisthesis treatment is always the first choice of our spondylolisthesis doctor.

 Out minimally invasive spondylolisthesis treatment options and surgical options are designed to help alleviate your pain so that you can get back to doing the activities you love.
 Our doctors typically recommend spondylolysis surgery as a last resort.

 Post-surgical rehabilitation is crucial for full recovery.
 Rehabilitation will help to restore mobility and we often encourage the first session to proceed the day after surgery.

 As a leader in Pain Management and Spinal Surgery, Rolling Hills Medical offers advanced Spondylolisthesis diagnosis and treatment methods.
-Our team of multi-disciplinary hip specialists provide personalized care and treatment for each patient, based on their individual needs.
+Our team of multi-disciplinary hip specialists provides personalized care and treatment for each patient, based on their individual needs.
 Contact our Torrance Pain Management and Spinal Surgeons to discuss surgical and non-surgical Spondylolisthesis treatments.
-Call us today at (424) 360-0155 for evaluation and treatment.
+Call us today at 424-250-8699 for evaluation and treatment.